Chandramani05/Image-Captioning-Project/Readme.md

 ### Installed packages (all just pip install on linux):
-numpy
+1. numpy
-tensorflow
+2. tensorflow
-Cython (for the COCO PythonAPI) matplotlib scikit-image
+3. Cython (for the COCO PythonAPI)

-Clone the Inception models repo:
+4. matplotlib
+6. scikit-image

 ### How to extract features from the second-to-last layer of the pretrained CNN: